SUI-Components/frontend-pre-commit-rules/README.md

 We use Sublime Text 3 running [Sublime Linter Plugin](http://www.sublimelinter.com/en/latest/).
 This plugin is no longer including linting files so you need to install them apart:

 #### SublimeLinter SASS
+- Install the SCSS-Lint CLI from a global node package by typing `npm i scss-lint -g` in your terminal.
+- Make sure that you have previously installed [Package Control](https://packagecontrol.io/installation).
 - Open Package control by typing: `cmd + shift + p` and then search for `install package`
 - Select `SublimeLinter-contrib-sass-lint`
 - Reopen Sublime Text if necessary.